125 Degrees Fahrenheit To Celsius

 • Q: Is there a way to convert Fahrenheit to Celsius without using a calculator?

 A: While the exact conversion requires a calculator for precise results, you can use estimations.
-Practically speaking, 6°C. Remember that a change of 10°F is roughly equal to a change of 5.You can make quick estimations based on this approximation.
+6°C. Remember that a change of 10°F is roughly equal to a change of 5.You can make quick estimations based on this approximation.

 • Q: Why are there two different temperature scales?